-- Users: they are the biggest customer segment of Facebook, and stand for one third of the world’s population!
+- Users: they are the biggest customer segment of Facebook, and stand for one-third of the world’s population!
 They are all the people who have their profiles in the network and use them to interact and communicate with friends and other people with similar interests around the globe.
 They don’t pay Facebook anything and, thus, they are not directly responsible for the business revenue.
 However, they are the basis who make Facebook interesting for the ones who do pay.

 - Businesses and advertisers: this is the segment involved in Facebook’s revenue.
 It encompasses all the brands and businesses that advertise in the social network.
-They pay to have ads of their products and services in the platform, which, from its side, offers a more qualified audience.
-Due to information Facebook collect from its users, the company is able to target advertisement into its platform, allowing brands and businesses to have their ads viewed by its target audience.
+They pay to have ads of their products and services on the platform, which, from its side, offers a more qualified audience.
+Due to the information Facebook collects from its users, the company is able to target advertisement into its platform, allowing brands and businesses to have their ads viewed by its target audience.
 Anyway, although these are the revenue providers, they will only keep their interest as long as the non-paying user base is wide and qualified.

 - Developers: it’s the smallest customer segment and it includes the ones who develop apps and games through Facebook’s platform.